 Even if you’re satisfied with your current health plan and insurance company, it’s always a good idea to evaluate your options annually as you or your family’s health needs and plan premiums or benefits may have changed.

-The Open Enrollment Period, or OEP, started Nov.
-1, 2018 and runs through Dec.
-15, 2018.
+The Open Enrollment Period, or OEP, starts Nov.
+1, 2019 and runs through Dec.
+15, 2019.
 During this time, you’re free to enroll in an individual or family health insurance plan.
 Whether you’re staying with your current health insurance carrier or switching to another, it’s time to make a decision.

 You can purchase a plan from a trusted health insurance company or through the federal Health Insurance Marketplace.
 Be aware that not all insurers’ plans are available on the Marketplace, as individual insurers may offer more choices if you shop with them directly.
 You can also consult with a licensed insurance agent if you would like more assistance choosing a plan.